aspose-cells/Aspose.Cells-Doc-md/english/net/UI-Components/aspose-cells-gridweb/working-with-gridweb/render-interactive-scrollbar-in-gridweb/_index.md

 </head>

 {{< /highlight >}}

 ## **Render Interactive Scrollbar in GridWeb**
-The following sample code loads the [sample Excel file](61767764.xlsx) containing the scroll bar as shown in the following screenshot.
-The other screenshots show how the GridWeb renders interactive scroll bar and displays the value of scroll bar in cell B3.
-Whenever you scroll the scroll bar, the value of cell B3 shows the resulting value.
+The following sample code loads the [sample Excel file](61767764.xlsx) containing the scrollbar as shown in the screenshot below.
+The other screenshots show how GridWeb renders an interactive scrollbar and displays its value in cell **B3**.
+Whenever you scroll the scrollbar, the value of cell **B3** updates accordingly.

 ![todo:image_alt_text](render-interactive-scrollbar-in-gridweb_1.png)